Ring size

 Ring size is a measurement used to denote the circumference (or sometimes the diameter) of jewellery rings and smart rings.

 Measuring tools

 Plastic ring sizer tool for measuring the circumference of a finger in millimeters.

 Ring sizes can be measured physically by a paper, plastic, or metal ring sizer (as a gauge) or by measuring the inner diameter of a ring that already fits.

-Ring sticks are tools used to measure the inner size of a ring, and are typically made from plastic, delrin, wood, aluminium, or of multiple materials.
-Digital ring sticks can be used for highly accurate measurements.
+Ring sticks are tools used to measure the inner size of a ring, and are typically made from plastic, delrin, wood, aluminum, alongside digital variants and web-based ring sizer applications.

 Measurement systems

 International standard

-ISO 8653:2016 defines standard ring sizes in terms of the inner circumference of the ring measured in millimetres.
+ISO 8653:2016 defines standard ring sizes in terms of the inner circumference of the ring measured in millimeters.
 ISO sizes are used in Austria, France, Belgium, Nordic countries (Norway, Sweden, Denmark, Finland, Iceland), and other countries in Continental Europe.